Do you think you may have been exposed to HIV? Find a test location - a trained counselor will help you get tested and make a plan.

-The window period can be from 9 days to 3-6 months, depending on the person's body and on the HIV-test that's used.
-During that time, you can test HIV negative even though you're HIV infected.
+The window period can be from 9 days to 3 months, depending on the person's body and on the HIV test that's used.
+During that time, you can test HIV negative even though you're HIV positive.
 You can still catch HIV from someone who is in the window period.
 In fact, there is evidence that a person in the window period is more likely to pass the virus on.

-Antigen tests (RNA tests) — show a positive result based on the presence of the virus.
+RNA tests — show a positive result based on the presence of the virus.
 These tests are more expensive than anitbody tests, so are not offered in as many places.

 Home testing kits — As of Fall 2012, there are two "home tests" which have been approved by the FDA for use in the U.S.:

 PCR tests (Polymerase chain reaction tests) — also test for the actual virus.
 This type of test is often used for testing the viral load of HIV-positive people, as well as testing babies born to HIV-positive mothers.
 You can read more about PCR tests on the AIDS.gov website.